-5 Players That Could Potentially Get Injured Next Season for the Miami Heat
+5 Players Who Could Potentially Get Injured Next Season for the Miami Heat

-Five Players That Could Potentially Get Injured Next Season for the Miami Heat
+Five Players Who Could Potentially Get Injured Next Season for the Miami Heat

 This upcoming season is the Miami Heat's most important in franchise history.
 With the potential for a “three-peat” in tow, everything will need to go right for the defending champs to claim the title once again.
 Not only will players need to improve their respective games, but they will also need to stay healthy throughout the course of a brutal 82-game season.